RiceD2KLab/HFD_F21/README.md

 # Houston Fire Department - Fall 2021
 #### Members: Hannah Lei, Mingzhao Liu, Yikun Li, Sacheth Reddy Mamidi, Parth Parulekar

-This is our repository that contains the code for our capstone project: **Analyzing Fire Inspections for the Houston Fire Department**
+This is our repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**

 STATUS: We have completed data cleaning and are currently undergoing exploratory data analysis.